ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_clouds.rst

 Four recipes are available to evaluate cloud climatologies from CMIP models.

-1) recipe_clouds_bias.yml computes climatologies and create map plots of multi-model mean, mean bias, absolute bias and relative bias simular to IPCC AR5 (ch.
+1) recipe_clouds_bias.yml computes climatologies and creates map plots of multi-model mean, mean bias, absolute bias and relative bias of a given variable.
+Simular to IPCC AR5 (ch.
 9) fig. 9.2 a/b/c (Flato et al., 2013).

-2) recipe_clouds_ipcc.yml computes multi-model mean bias and zonal means similar to IPCC AR5 (ch.
+2) recipe_clouds_ipcc.yml computes multi-model mean bias and zonal means of the clouds radiative effect (shortwave, longwave and net).
+Similar to IPCC AR5 (ch.
 9) fig. 9.5 (Flato et al., 2013).

 3) Recipe recipe_lauer13jclim.yml computes the climatology and interannual variability of climate relevant cloud variables such as cloud radiative forcing